catedraeniauam/catedraeniauam.github.io/_pages/publications.md

 Conference Papers
 -----

+- G. Mancera, D. DeAlcala, A. Morales, R. Tolosana and J. Fierrez. <a href="">Membership Inference Test: Auditing Training Data in Object Models</a>. in *Deployable AI Association for the Advancement of Artificial Intelligence Workshop, AAAIw*, 2025.

 - S. Romero-Tapiador, R. Tolosana, B. Lacruz-Pleguezuelos, L.J.
 Marcos-Zambrano, G.X.
 Bazán, I. Espinosa-Salinas, J. Fierrez, J. Ortega-Garcia, E. <a href="https://arxiv.org/abs/2504.06925">Carrillo de Santa Pau, and A. Morales.
 Are Vision-Language Models Ready for Dietary Assessment?
 Exploring the Next Frontier in AI-Powered Food Image Recognition</a>.
 In *Proc.
 IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshops, CVPRw*, 2025.

 - D. DeAlcala, A. Morales, J. Fierrez and R. Tolosana. <a href="">gMINT: Gradiant-based Membership Inference Test applied to Image Models</a>. in *Proc.
 IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshops, CVPRw*, 2025.